Drassil/nestjs-yalc/docs/event-manager-event.md

 #### Utility Functions

-While it's mainly internal, you can also utilize the `applyAwaitOption` function to set the `await` option in the event options object to true by default.
+Primarily internal, the `applyAwaitOption` function allows you to set the `await` option in the event options object to true by default.

 ##### `applyAwaitOption`